-- Online application, including a statement of purpose and resume
+- Online application, including a statement of purpose and résumé

 - Unofficial transcripts from all postsecondary institutions attended, including graduate studies (official transcripts will be required upon admission)

-- Official scores for the GRE, LSAT, or GMAT (submitted by ETS, LSAC, or GMAC) no more than five years old (requirement might be waived for applicants who have completed an advanced degree.
-Access the standardized test waiver application here.)
+- Official scores for the GRE, LSAT, or GMAT (submitted by ETS, LSAC, or GMAC) no more than five years old (Requirement might be waived for applicants who have completed an advanced degree.
+Access the standardized test waiver application here

 - English language proficiency scores from TOEFL, IELTS, or PTE Academic (required for applicants without English as a native language or if their undergraduate degree was completed in a country where English is not the primary language of instruction)

-Detailed instructions for submitting the required documents can be found in the online application, and are also outlined in the information below.
+Detailed instructions for submitting the required documents can be found in the online application and are also outlined in the information below.

 STATEMENT OF PURPOSE

-RESUME OR CURRICULA VITAE (CV)
+RÉSUMÉ OR CURRICULUM VITAE (CV)

 LETTERS OF RECOMMENDATION